 To create artificial moonlight, landscape lighting designers use bulbs that shine at about 4100K.
 This allows the eye to perceive colors in much the same way that it might under true moonlight.

 However, the effect of moonlight is not limited to its effect on color.
 Another feature of moonlight is how it washes over everything.
 A spotlight in the 4100K would not give the impression of moonlight.
 So landscape lighting designers have to find a way to give a broad, even light that mimics how moonlight is distributed over a wide area.
+The simulated moonlight will create a romantic, serene lighting experience in your yard.

 Directing Artificial Moonlight